Towards 3D Face Reconstruction in Perspective Projection: Estimating 6DoF Face Pose from Monocular Image: Experiments

 \textbf{Ablation Studies.} We build several baselines to evaluate the components that contribute to our performance.
 Since img2pose~\cite{albiero2021img2pose} directly regresses the 6 pose parameters, we build a baseline, Direct 6DoF Regress, to regress the 6 pose parameters after the backbone network.
-Other baselines include our PerspNet without the position encoding features (PerspNet w/o PE), which is used to validate the effectiveness of the 2D position encoding features, and our PerspNet without $L_M$ loss (PerspNet w/o $L_M$), which is built to evaluate the corresponding components.
+Other baselines include our PerspNet without the position encoding features (PerspNet w/o PE), which is used to validate the effectiveness of the 2D position encoding features, and our PerspNet without $L_M$ loss (PerspNet w/o $L_M$), which are built to evaluate the corresponding components.
 The results are shown in Table~\ref{tab:pose} and Table~\ref{tab:posebiwi}.
 We can observe that our two-stage method outperforms direct regression method significantly, and 2D position encoding features are helpful and $L_M$ is effective for face pose estimation task.
-Moreover, to explain the influence of segmentation mask, the GT face mask is used during the inference time.
-Its results on $Yaw, Pitch, Roll, MAE_r, t_x,t_y,t_z, MAE_t, ADD$ are 0.72, 1.10, 0.54, 0.79, 0.92, 1.47, 9.59, 3.99, 9.99 respectively.
-It shows that the method with the ground-truth face mask performs better than that with predicted segmentation mask, which indicates that more accurate segmentation results are needed.